finnkauski/lighthouse/README.md

 Currently it mainly supports Philips Hue lights.
 But the back-end crate is written in a way that allows other smart lights to be added in the future.

+## Contributing

+The tool is good enough for me to be able to do most stuff I want to do.
+It does have the potential to become much more user friendly.
+I would love people to
+contribute:

+- More CLI commands
+- Examples for the repository
+- Currently the `reqwest` client is not `async`, would be ideal if we could send the lights commands asynchronously rather than in a for loop.
+- Remove loose unwraps
+- Tests

 ## Installation

 As it is under development you will need the `Rust` and `cargo` installed.